neondatabase/website/content/docs/introduction/about.md

 ## Who should use Neon?

-**You**, and we're ready to help.
+**You**, and we're ready to help you get started.
 Neon is designed for a wide range of users, from individual developers to enterprises, seeking modern, serverless Postgres capabilities.
 It caters to those who need a fully managed, scalable, and cost-effective database solution.
 Key users include:

 - **Individual developers** looking for a fast and easy way to set up, manage, and scale Postgres databases without the hassle of server management.
 Neon's Free Tier makes it easy to get started.
 Free Tier users get access to features like project sharing and branching, and when you are ready to scale, you can easily upgrade your account to a paid plan for more computing power, storage, and advanced features.